Igor Shpilband: Competitive and coaching career

 Shpilband was coached by Lyudmila Pakhomova from age 12 to 20.
 He and his partner, Tatiana Gladkova, won the silver medal at the 1982 World Junior Championships and then gold in 1983.
 Shpilband retired from competitive skating following Pakhomova's death in 1986.

 Following his defection, he began working as a coach and choreographer at the Detroit Skating Club.
 Gorsha Sur recommended him as a coach to Elizabeth Punsalan and Jerod Swallow, who were among his first students.
 Shpilband formerly worked in collaboration with British coach Elizabeth Coates.
 He began coaching with Marina Zueva in 2001.
 In 2003, Shpilband began coaching at the Arctic Edge Arena in Canton, Michigan.
 On June 3, 2012, Shpilband confirmed that he had been fired from the Arctic Edge Arena.
-On June 12, it was announced that his new training site is the Novi Ice Arena in Novi, Michigan.
+On June 12, it was announced that he had begun coaching at the Novi Ice Arena in Novi, Michigan.
+Pasquale Camerlengo began working alongside him in 2018.